laandrad/Text-Mining/README.md

 Exploring a Text-Mining Approach as Rapid Prototyping Tool for Formative-Assessment Development in Problem-Based Learning Environments.

 # How to Use extractDTM_computeCosineValues.py
-## Needs NLTK, NUMPY, and SCIPY packages
+## Note: requires NLTK, NUMPY, and SCIPY packages
 ## Note: extractDTM_computeCosineValues.py has been written in Python 2.7, it might not run in Python 3 versions

 python extractDTM_computeCosineValues.py input_path, output_path, title